-Among these, the most notable is Isola Bella.
-In addition to its lush, terraced Italianate gardens hosting the majestic ‘Teatro Massimo’ adorned with obelisks and the statues, the island, which is easily accessible by boat from Stresa, is home to the regal residence of Palazzo Borromeo.
-This striking Baroque palace boasts more than 20 rooms featuring original furnishings, armour and over 130 works of art that can be admired thanks to guided tours.
+Among these, the most notable one is the Isola Bella, easily accessible by boat from Stresa.
+In addition to its lush and terraced Italian gardens hosting the majestic ‘Teatro Massimo’ adorned with obelisks and statues, the island is home to the princess-like residence of Palazzo Borromeo.
+This striking Baroque palace boasts more than 20 rooms featuring original furnishings, armour pieces and over 130 works of art that can be admired thanks to guided tours.

-From Stresa, you can head to Isola Superiore, also known as Isola dei Pescatori.
-Measuring just 350 meters in length, this tiny island with its narrow, picturesque cobbled streets is the only inhabited island of the three.
-Thanks to its abundance of fresh fish, visitors to the island can sample local lake fish specialities at any one of the island’s numerous lakeside trattorias.
+From Stresa, you can head to the Isola Superiore, also known as the Isola dei Pescatori (Fishermen’s Island).
+Measuring just 350 meters in length, this tiny island with its narrow, picturesque, cobbled streets is the only inhabited island of the three.
+Thanks to its abundance of fresh fish, visitors here can enjoy local lake fish specialities at any of the island’s numerous restaurants.

-Just a little further on, you’ll be enchanted by the exotic beauty of Isola Madre, whose lush vegetation, rare botanical species and brightly-coloured bird-life offer the ideal landscape for nature lovers in search of a break dedicated to outdoor relaxation.
+Just a little further on, you’ll be enchanted by the exotic beauty of the Isola Madre, whose lush vegetation, rare botanical species and brightly coloured birdlife offer an ideal landscape for nature lovers looking for a break and outdoor relax.

 If you’re near Milan, a one-day trip like this is surely worth it!